accanto-systems/marketplace/docs/install-jumphost.md

 almip: 192.168.10.5
 ```

 Change the above with your Openstack credentials and your LM IP address.
-The ALM IP address is the routable address from Openstack public network.
+The LM IP address is the routable address from Openstack public network.

 ### Prepare Openstack